SarvarKh/ofn-wiki/Releasing.md

 Check for a [Transifex pull request](https://github.com/openfoodfoundation/openfoodnetwork/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aopen+head%3Atransifex) and merge it.

 Download all current translations from Transifex with the [Transifex client](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Internationalisation-(i18n)#transifex-client) and add them to the master branch.

+:warning: Make sure you don't have local uncommitted changes!
+You can run `git checkout .` to discard changes.
   ```sh
   git checkout master
   git pull upstream master